Team-Tea-Time/laravel-forum/readme.md

 ## Features

 This package is currently in early development stages.
-However, feel free to post issues and features requests at https://github.com/Riari/laravel-forum/issues.
+Feel free to post issues and features requests at https://github.com/Riari/laravel-forum/issues.

  * Category nesting (up to 2 levels)
  * Threads inside categories